 - 1. Students are to remain silent and seated while their papers are being collected. - 2.
 No student is allowed to take any writing paper, used or unused, out of the examination room or hall. - 3.
-Students are to ensure that the examination hall/rooms are kept clean at all times. - 4.
+Students are to ensure that the examination hall/rooms are always kept clean. - 4.
 Students should not talk or cause disturbances near the examination hall/room or loiter along corridors or stairways after they are dismissed. - 5.
 Students are allowed to go home after they have sat for the last paper of each day.